Sequence stratigraphy: Parasequence boundaries

 Lesser importance is attached to parasequence boundaries, however, there is a suggestion that flooding surfaces representing parasequence boundaries may be more laterally extensive leaving more evidence than sequence boundaries because the coastal plain has a lower gradient than the inner continental shelf.
 Parasequence boundaries may be distinguished by differences in physical and chemical properties across the surface such as; formation water salinity, hydrocarbon properties, porosity, compressional velocities and mineralogy.
 Parasequence boundaries may not form a barrier to hydrocarbon accumulation but may inhibit vertical reservoir communication.
 After production begins the parasequences act as separate drainage units with the flooding surfaces, which are overlain by shales or carbonate-cemented horizons, forming a barrier to vertical reservoir communications.
 Sequence stratigraphic principles have optimized production potential once reservoir scale architecture is identified and separate drainage units identified.

 Systems tracts

 The concept of systems tracts evolved to link the contemporaneous depositional systems.
-Systems tract forms subdivision in a sequence.
-Different kind of systems tracts are assigned on the basis of stratal stacking pattern, position in a sequence and in the sea level curve and types of bounding surfaces.
+Systems tracts form subdivision in a sequence.
+Different kinds of systems tracts are assigned on the basis of stratal stacking pattern, position in a sequence, and in the sea level curve and types of bounding surfaces.